szw/vim-tags/README.md

     brew install ctags

-Please, don't forget to star the repository if you like (and use) the plugin.
+Please, don't forget to star the repository if you like the plugin.
 This will let me know how many users it has and then how to proceed with further development :).